spacelift-io/user-documentation/docs/faq/README.md

 Just think about how GitHub's Pull Requests work - you can approve a PR before merging it in a separate step.
 Just like a PR approval means "I'm OK with this being merged", a run approval means "I'm OK with that action being executed" but nothing will happen until someone clicks on the "Merge" or "Confirm" button, respectively.

+### Can I use multiple policies of the same type?

+When there are multiple policies of the same type, they are evaluated independently and then the decisions are merged.
+With Login policy, denies will take precedence over allows.
+That is why we recommend having a single Login policy.
+It is easier to reason about it.

+Otherwise, policies could look perfectly fine but block each other with deny rules.
+This is also true for the Push policy type but Plan policies, for example, are fine because they usually don’t conflict.

+### Can I attach my policy to multiple stacks / modules?

+This can be done with the `autoattach` label, you can read more about that [here](../concepts/policy#wildcard-policy-attachments).

 ## Billing

 ### What counts as a user?